Skip to Content

 Bounty Motel – $

-Bounty Motel is the best hotel for those who are looking for a place to stay in Paihia on a tight budget.
-The location is ideal, only 100 meters from the beach and also close to town.
-Their king studio rooms cost less than $100 USD and include a kitchenette as well as a balcony.
-One-bedroom apartments are also available as well as family rooms.
+Bounty Motel is the best hotel for those who are looking for a place to stay in Paihia on a tighter budget.
+The location is ideal, only 100 meters (328 ft) from the beach and also very close to town.
+They offer king studio rooms which include a kitchenette as well as a balcony, as well as one-bedroom apartments and family rooms!

 Kingsgate Hotel Autolodge Paihia – $$

 Kingsgate Hotel Autolodge Paihia is the perfect stay for those who want a beautiful stay without spending a fortune.
-This hotel is located only 100 meters from the beach and features ocean views.
-In fact, from the outdoor pool or onsite restaurant, you can enjoy the ocean views and beautiful sunsets.
-Rooms all feature air conditioning as well as small refrigerators.
-Some rooms feature ocean views and kitchenettes.
+This hotel is located only 100 meters (328 ft) from the beach and features ocean views.
+In fact, from the outdoor pool or onsite restaurant, you can enjoy the ocean views and beautiful sunsets!

 Paihia Beach Resort & Spa Hotel – $$$

 Looking for luxury?
 Look no further than Paihia Beach Resort & Spa Hotel.
 All rooms here feature ocean views and the hotel is only steps from Te Tii Beach.
 On the property, you’ll find an outdoor saltwater swimming pool as well as warm plunge pools.
-Enjoy a night in at the onsite restaurant and bar, then relax in your room complete with air conditioning.
-There is also a highly rated day spa onsite.
+Oh, and did I mention they have a highly-rated day spa on-site?

-Browse all of the accomodation in Paihia online in advance here!
+You can browse all of the accommodation in Paihia online in advance here!

 Renting a Car, Campervan, or Motorhome in New Zealand